-Please see below for a list of our recent and upcoming events.
+Please see below for a list of our recent events.
 Please be sure not to miss our Christian Social and Political Thought Lectures.
 This list is updated regularly.

 In our current global climate, the international system that businesses rely on is being threatened.
 Brexit and the rise of nationalism can be seen in part as a reaction against globalisation by people who feel it has failed them.
 Acting ethically as a business is critical for maintaining support of this global system.
 If nationalists succeed in fragmenting the world economy, low income countries that rely on trade and international business will suffer, as will migrants and international business in the City.